SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

 - Cache repeated identical questions in the conversational layer — attendance data changes daily at most, so a short TTL cache removes most of the embedding and retrieval cost.
-- Route by question type: the deterministic composer answers superlatives and lookups with no LLM call at all.
-Only genuinely open-ended questions reach a serving endpoint.

 **Reducing hallucination.** No single control is sufficient — this needs layers, and the measurements from this corpus show why.